Does the Electrical Engineering department offer direct admission to the major?

 Starting Fall 2017 the EE program will admit 36 students into the major each year: approximately 24 Electronics Concentration students and 12 Energy Concentration students.
 This is an increase of 6 students from previous years.
 Approximately 50% of all applicants were accepted during the past two academic years.
 This includes both the spring and fall application periods.
 The applicant numbers vary widely from year to year and many students apply more than once.
 Generally, more students apply in the spring, but the standards are about the same for fall and spring quarters.

 If I am not admitted the first time, can I reapply?

 Students who are not admitted into the EE program, are encouraged to get advice from the pre-major advisor about next steps.
 The advisor can help you decide if reapplying makes sense.
 Students are also encouraged to explore other engineering degrees and/or minors offered at WWU.

 Are there special admission procedures for minority or female students?

 No. All applicants are reviewed and admitted according to the same standards.
 It is illegal to consider race or gender in any admissions or hiring decisions for any program at any public school in the State of Washington.
 No preference is given to anyone based on gender or race.

 If I am accepted into the EE program, can I attend part-time?

-The EE major is full-time program and courses are taught during the day.
+The EE major is a full-time program and courses are taught during the day.
 Students who are in the EE major should plan to carry a full credit load every quarter.
-Special circumstances in which a student would not attend full-time would have to be addressed with the program committee and approved on a case-by-case basis.
+Special circumstances in which a student does not attend full-time would have to be addressed with the program committee and approved on a case-by-case basis.